At NC State University, graphic design majors can:

 - GD 317 Typographic Language, Writing, and Reading (3 credits, Co-Requisite)

 - GD 301 Branding, Interaction, and Service Design (6 credits, Core Studio)

 - GD 317 Information and Publishing Design Systems (3 credits, Co-Requisite)

 Advanced Graphic Design Studios

-Beginning in the spring semester of the junior year, students take up to two GD400 topical and interdisciplinary studios that address advanced visual communication and interaction problems.
+Beginning in the spring semester of the junior year, students take three GD400 topical and interdisciplinary studios that address advanced visual communication and interaction problems.
 Advanced studios challenge students to create comprehensive systems of artifacts and interfaces that demonstrate student knowledge of branding, interaction design, service design, and user experience design, expressed in a range of physical and digital media.

 Graphic Design Practicum Studio

 GD401 is taken in the fall semester of the senior year, with emphasis on the transition from college to career.
 In preparation for professional practice, each student launches or updates a portfolio website and prepares a résumé.

 Image and Tech Tinkering (GD210), Graphic Design History (GD203), Graphic Design Theory and Practice (GD303), plus Design Electives that focus on topics pertinent to industry, which students select based on individual interest.